travelnxt/appacitive-docs/v1.0/index.md

 var cc = new [] {"email1", "email2"..}
 var bcc = new [] {"email1", "email2"..}

-//Using a preconfigured SMTP setting await NewEmail
+//Using a pre configured SMTP setting await NewEmail
       .Create("Put the subject here")
       .To(to, cc, bcc)